 The lateral sinuses begin at the internal occipital protuberance and arch outwards, one on each side, to open through the jugular foramen into the internal jugular vein.
 The sinus passes close to the mastoid portion of the temporal bone.
 Here it receives the superior petrosal sinus, and also emissary veins from the scalp in the mastoid region.
 Just before it empties into the jugular, it receives the inferior petrosal sinus and sometimes the occipital sinus from the torcular.
 Lateral sinus thrombosis is a well-known and dangerous complication of suppuration in the middle ear.
-It is recognised by distension of the mastoid veins, œdema of that region, and hardness and tenderness of the internal jugular vein.
+It is recognised by distension of the mastoid veins, cedema of that region, and hardness and tenderness of the internal jugular vein.
 Together with this we may have rigidity of the neck, tinnitus, vertigo, and even signs of compression of the vagus, such as dyspnœa, dysphagia, bradycardia, and palatal paresis.
-It is not uncommon to find swelling and œdema of the ipsolateral optic disc.
-Crowe has pointed out an additional physical sign, based upon the fact that in health, if one internal jugular vein be compressed in the neck, the retinal vessels show no change, but when both jugulars are digitally compressed, the retinal veins become visibly engorged.
-If one jugular vein (or the lateral sinus from which it arises) be already obstructed by thrombosis, pressure on the jugular vein of the sound side will produce venous engorgement of the retinal veins (visible by means of direct ophthalmoscopy) and sometimes also of the supra-orbital veins: whereas if both jugulars are patent, pressure on one jugular produces no such result.
+It is not uncommon to find swelling and œdema of the ipso-lateral optic disc.
+Crowe has pointed out an additional physical sign, based upon the fact that in health, if one internal jugular vein be compressed in the neck, the retinal vessels show no change, but when both jugulars are digitally compressed, the retinal veins became visibly engorged.
+If one jugular vein